SDSilicus/ccda-xslt-vulnerabilities/README.md

 vendor's reliance on an XML Transform or "stylesheet" provided by HL7 as an accompaniement to the C-CDA specification, which means...

-## Other EHR vendors: you might be affected too!
+## Other EHR vendors may be affected too

 It's very likely that other vendor products are affected, so if your product displays C-CDA documents as HTML, please have somone from your security team